OpenIdentityPlatform/OpenIDM/openidm-ui/openidm-ui-admin/src/test/nightwatchjs/README.md

 ### install nightwatch (if you have not already) the following command will install nightwatch globally on your system:
     > npm install nightwatch -g

+### install lodash (if you have not already) the following command will install lodash globally on your system:
+    > npm install lodash -g

 ### download selenium-server-standalone-{version}.jar from http://selenium-release.storage.googleapis.com/index.html
 ### copy selenium-server-standalone-{version}.jar to test/nightwatchjs/selenium or whereever you want to put it